-Another possible method for inter-calibration is the use of Observation minus Background (O-B) statistics from NWP analysis which is discussed in detail in Saunders et al. [2012] and therefore is not included in this study.
-One of the issues with (O-B) method is that known frequency changes are already modeled in the radiative transfer model used for assimilating observations and thus the impact of this on inter-satellite bias is not seen with this method.
-For example, radiance differences, as discussed in John et al. [2012b], due to change in central frequency from 150 to 157 GHz for Channel 2 of AMSU-B and MHS cannot be easily detected.
+[7] Another possible method for intercalibration is the double differencing of Observation minus Background (O-B) statistics from NWP analysis which is discussed in detail in Saunders et al. [2013] and therefore is not included in this study.
+One of the issues with O-B method is that known frequency changes are already modeled in the radiative transfer model used for assimilating observations, and thus, the impact of this on intersatellite bias is not seen with this method.
+For example, radiance differences, as discussed in John et al. [2012], due to change in central frequency from 150 to 157 GHz for Channel 2 of AMSU-B and MHS cannot be easily detected.
+It is worth noting that this is a double difference technique where the NWP model fields are used as a transfer function.